 The Tuileries gardens were closed to the public, but our meeting point was still accessible, not far from the Arc de Triomphe du Carrousel.
 This arch is the last vestige of a palace for kings and emperors that disappeared in the flames of the Paris Commune in 1871.

-Eventually, we convinced a friendly café waiter to keep our helmets, and got past the safety checks.
-We started moving towards the West, along a route that left us with few options.
+Eventually, we convinced a friendly café waiter to keep our helmets and got past the safety checks.
+We started moving toward the West, along a route that left us with few options.
 Riot police kept most streets inaccessible, often blocking them off with sturdy-looking foldable walls.
 Only certified locals were allowed past those.

 Most of the stores had boarded up their shop windows.
 Those store owners who neglected to take this safety measure would regret their decision by the end of the day.